bjucps/dept-contest-history/README.md

-# dept-contest-history
+# README

-Records the history of BJU's programming contest participation
+This repository records the history of BJU's programming contest participation.